 Meaning and History

-The history of the series began in 1985 when the first Super Mario Bros. game was released.
+The series began in 1985, when the first Super Mario Bros. game was released.
 Nintendo created it for its famous NES console.
-Then the 2D platformer had many sequels, which formed whole subseries with different logos.
+Then the 2D platformer had many sequels, forming a subseries with different logos.
 There are about ten Mario-themed video games released each year, and most of them do not follow general branding guidelines.
 In some ways, this is even good because individual identity helps to distinguish one game from another.

-The title of the series is inspired by the arcade game Mario Bros., which debuted in 1983.
-The word Super was added when the developers decided to introduce Super Mushroom into the fictional world.
-In the beta versions of the game, it was not there, so the character could not shrink and enlarge.
+The series’ title is inspired by the arcade game Mario Bros., which debuted in 1983.
+The word “Super” was added when the developers introduced the Super Mushroom into the fictional world.
+In the game’s beta versions, it was not present, so the character could not shrink or enlarge.
 But tests have shown that Mario is too tall.
-The creators had to use imagination to figure out how to resize it without affecting the design of the levels.
+The creators had to use their imagination to figure out how to resize it without affecting the levels’ design.

-The series of platformers did not have a universal logo for a long time, although it appeared back in 1985.
+The series of platformers did not have a universal logo for a long time, even though it appeared as early as 1985.
 The names of the games were written in different fonts.
 Branding only became more consistent with the release of Super Mario 64 in 1996.
 Based on its headline, a colorful franchise symbol was developed.
 Then the authors slightly changed the shape and colors of the letters, coinciding with the redesign for the release of Super Mario 3D Land.

 1996 – 2011

 The first official version of the logo had much in common with the lettering on the cover of Super Mario 64.
-And that, in turn, was created following the example of the Super Mario World title (1990), where each letter was painted in a different color.
+And that, in turn, was inspired by the Super Mario World title (1990), in which each letter was painted in a different color.

 The video game series title was split into two lines, with the first word being slightly less than the second.
 The designers used four bright colors to style the text.
 They alternated in such a way that “I” and “S” were red, “M,” “E” and “U” – light blue, “O,” “A” and “R” (the last in “SUPER”) – green, and “P” and another “R” (the third in “MARIO”) – yellow.
 Each of them was outlined in black and cast a thin gray shadow.